-25 Weird and Wonderful Things to do in Batumi
+25 Weird and Wonderful Things to Do in Batumi

+Yes!
 We were so wrong to disregard this city!

-Disclaimer: This blog post may contain affiliate links.
-If you click and purchase through an affiliate link, we may earn a small commission at no extra cost to you!
-This just helps us to continue creating blog posts.
-We will only ever recommend products and services that we have tried and loved ourselves.
+Disclaimer: This blog post may contain affiliate links, which means that if you click and purchase through a link, we may earn a small commission at no extra cost to you.
+And if you do choose to do this, THANK YOU so much for supporting us!

 Where is Batumi?